 Leaves taste like firmly textured watercress and are excellent to nibble on, tear into salads, or dip into batter and fry.
 Don't remove too many because fewer leaves may delay rhizome harvest.

 |Wasabi 2 gal|

 Wasabia japonica 'Daruma.'
 This cultivar, 'Daruma', is the most readily available in the U.S. presently because of its relative ease of cultivation.
-Our wasabi plants are setting offshoots in their 2 gal containers and might be ready for harvest by fall 2017 under ideal conditions.
-As of June 2017, plants are fuller than photo, taken in summer 2016.
+As of July 2018, plants are going semi-dormant due to the heat and will start more robust leafy growth again when weather cools in autumn.
 Shipped in 2 gal containers with soil.